ssl-hep/ServiceX_datastream/README.md

 The number in the service name will match up to the ${KAFKA_BROKER_ID} on line 46.
 Set up your DNS names for individual external IPs following the pattern on line 46.
 Without any changes from the version here: kafka#.domain
 For ease of access you may want to set up a DNS round robin as well. kafka.domain will allow you to specify kafka.domain:19092 as your broker from kafka command line, rather than specifying a specific external service.
 Unfortunately if an external service fails you will still need to modify your list of advertised listeners, or else kafka won't find a broker and will error out.

+Also note that by default Kafka has no authentication set up.
+This means that anyone with your broker names can read and write to/from the Kafka instance.
+This will be addressed here at a later time.

 ## Create a namespace
 We will put all of our applicaton pods in the `servicex` namespace.